-High supply chain risk: The list of disruptions triggered by factors beyond the control of supply chain experts is endless.
-Ranging from worker strikes to material shortage to changing government tariffs, these upheavals wreak havoc on supply chains.
+The list of disruptions triggered by factors beyond the control of supply chain experts is endless.
+Ranging from worker strikes to material shortages to changing government tariffs, these upheavals wreak havoc on supply chains.

 Complete supply chain visibility thus empowers you to identify, predict, and prevent the following: